 Salvage of Water Damaged Materials Minnesota Historical Society

-If you would like to contact a professional conservator about your damaged items, you can find a list of conservators listed by region from the American Conservation Institute here: www.conservation-us.org.
+If you would like to contact a professional conservator about your damaged items, you can find a list of conservators listed by name and region from the American Institute for Conservation here: https://community.culturalheritage.org/home.